maxlaubstein/StellersJayGenomics/README.md

 # Code for Steller's Jay Rangewide Genomics
-This respository houses all scripts used in the analysis of whole genome resequencing data from 310 Steller's Jays.
+This repo houses all scripts used in the analysis of whole genome resequencing data from 310 Steller's Jays.